socketsupply/sockets.sh/src/docs/troubleshooting.md

 ### Multiple g++ versions

-If you've tried running the above `apt install` and you get an error related `Unable to locate package` then you can also install multiple versions of G++ on your system.
+If you've tried running the above `apt install` and you get an error related to `Unable to locate package` then you can also install multiple versions of G++ on your system.

 ```sh